Public History Program Director

 Normally, the program requires 18 hours in public history, including 15 hours of course work and three hours of internship.
 Available courses include:

 * Cultural Resource Management

 * Topics in Public History (Topics vary: archives and records management, documentary film, historical editing, and oral history)

 Traditional History Courses

 The remaining 18 hours include course work in American history.
 Three hours in historiography are required, and the other 15 hours may be selected from a variety of courses.
 Among them are topics in 18th-, 19th- and 20th-century American history.
 These include women's history, African American history, Texas history, history of the American west, military history, cultural history and history of Mexico.

-A student may opt to have a six-hour outside minor apply to 18 hours required in traditional history courses.
+A student may opt to have a six-hour outside cognate apply to 18 hours required in traditional history courses.